sharife/golden-thread/site/content/tickets/_index.md

         link: >-
           https://goldenthread.secure.force.com/ticket/#/events/a0S3Z000006gay1UAA
         text: >-
+          **THIS EVENT HAS BEEN CANCELLED**<br />
+          Due to the release of aggressive new recommendations against COVID-19 from the SF Department of Public Health to cancel large community events, we have decided to cancel Sunday, March 8th's Women's Day event in the interest of public health.
+We will refund all tickets in full.<br /><hr />
           Each year, Golden Thread celebrates International Women’s Day with What Do the Women Say?, a curated evening showcasing the work of leading Middle Eastern women artists.
 The 2020 theme is Power,